Easing Transitions for International School Students

 The Foundation for Real Resiliency

-In an effort to help children develop confidence and resiliency in the face of life’s many transitions, educators and parents must prioritize the importance of early transitional experiences in school.
 We all remember what it was like to transition to a new school or move from one grade to the next.
-There were many factors that influenced our transition, from making new friends to saying goodbye to old friends and teachers.
+Many factors influenced our transition, from making new friends to saying goodbye to old friends and teachers.
 We needed to adjust to new rules and classroom culture.
 In some cases, the early transition days involved figuring out the layout of a new building and the flow of our new schedule.
-Perhaps most importantly we had to get to know our new teacher and vice versa.
+Perhaps most importantly, we had to get to know our new teacher — and vice versa.
 The transition period, positive or negative, set the stage for our school experience.

 International Schools - Communities in Transition

 Recently, Ellen Mahoney and Jane Barron (2020), seasoned transition specialists, published crucial research in the field of international education titled Surveying the Landscape: Common Practices, Challenges and Opportunities in International School Transitions-Care.

 They found that international schools are a community in constant transition.